Skip to main content

 const r4, r3 = aFunctionWithMultipleReturnValues()[[4, 3]];

-const r1, r2, r3, r4, r5 = aFunctionWithMultipleReturnValues(); // When there are enough left values to receive multiple return values, the tuple will automatically unpack
+const r1, r2, r3, r4, r5 = aFunctionWithMultipleReturnValues(); // When there are enough lvalues to receive all return values, the tuple is automatically unpacked